Trading away our political rights for the chance to serve the public

 In the interests of some disclosure… I am not a public servant, I am a private sector employee who frequently works within Public Service organisations.
 I have not intention of listing which organisations at which time, or which topics I’m not posting on – that way lies chaos.

-6 thoughts on “Trading away our political rights for the chance to serve the public
+6 Replies to “Trading away our political rights for the chance to serve the public”

 1. I’d love to read your blogging again, Anita, but I understand, very much, the pressures that can be brought to bear on public servants who may have political opinions.
 I wanted to join the march in support of the bill removing section 59, but I was given very clear instructions that I was to do no such thing, even though the area I worked in was completely different.
 I found that very frustrating.